-When calling a station and receiving a busy signal or the no answer condition, the caller can leave an indication that a message is waiting.
-The message button will flash red at the messaged keyset.
-A single line phone connected to a 4SLM or 16MWSLI will have a message light.
-Five message waiting indications can be left at any station.
+When calling a digital or IP station and receiving a busy signal or the no answer condition, the caller can leave a visual indications on the station that the message is waiting.
+The message button will flash red at the message key programmed on the digital or IP phones.
+A single line phone connected to the built-in single line ports or the 4SM card will not light the message wait light on the single line device, but will provide an audible indication by generating a higher frequency dial tone from the single line handset.